lenesk/sokolova.dk/describing-percentage-in-danish.md

-# Describing percentage: *procent, procentdel/procentandel, procentpoint & procentvis*
+# Describing percentage in Danish: *procent, procentdel/procentandel, procentpoint & procentvis*

 Are you writing a PD3 or a Studieprøven essay?
 You will defintely need words *procent, procentdel/procentandel, procentpoint* and *procentvis* while describing the data material during the exam.
 In this short blob post, you'll learnt how you desctibe percentage correctly.